afs/afs.github.io/rdf-iri-syntax.md

 * The scheme-specific rules for http, https and urn schemes are required:
    * If 'http:' it follows the HTTP scheme rule: `http-URI`
-   * If 'urn', it matches the requirment for "urn:2chars:1char"
+   * If 'urn:', it matches the requirment for "urn:2+chars:1+char"

 * Hex in %-encoding SHOULD be uppercase.